jonatansalemes/nginx-admin/README.md

 		wget --header "Authorization: changeit" http://localhost:3000

 		#By default your authorization key is "changeit" you also can check for connectivity in your browser accessing http://ip:3000 or https://ip:3443 that will return http status 403 forbidden with message "Resource forbidden" because requires authorization header to work
 		#Please access /opt/nginx-agent/conf/nginx-agent.conf and change variable NGINX_AGENT_AUTHORIZATION_KEY=changeit value for one that only you knows and unique for every node that you have installed.
-You can also change others configurations if you like in this file
+You can also change others configurations if you like in this file and restart service to apply new settings
 		#Nginx manager ui will ask for this authorization key value to connect with this agent.

 	</code>